TylrPopcorn/TylrPopcorn/README.md

 @TylrPopcorn
 -----
-Hello.

-I like to spend the majority of my time coding and thinking outside of the box.
-I enjoy things related to game development and web development.
+Programmer with experience in game development and web development.
 I find the two topics very interesting and fun.

 Check out some of my recent projects:
 - https://github.com/TylrPopcorn/Express-Session-Example